psychicEgg/EDHM/Odyssey/3rdPartyMods/CockpitPaintMod/Readme.md

 **UPDATE:** The beta test for the CPM is only available on the [EDHM Discord](https://discord.gg/MtBszksjMr).
 I'm adding new ships every day.

+**The documents listed above are now out-of-date**, as they were created for an early Alpha test.
+To install the latest version of the CPM please ask to join the CPM beta in the EDHM Discord, thanks

 -------------------------------------------------------------------------

 The Cockpit Paint Mod (CPM) enables CMDRs to paint their cockpits with any combination of colours.
 You can leave most of the cockpit as default and add a little custom colour, or you can spend a few hours and re-colour every surface.
 You can even match your cockpit colour scheme with your external paintjob.